nanguoshun/English_EveryDay/Day2-Introduction-Actual Story.md

 I'm looking forward to showing you my capabilities.

-As a new employee, I hope to /.
-I'm hoping to + verb.
+As a new employee, I hope to / I'm hoping to + verb.

 As a new employee, I hope to be successful in my role.

 As for my background, I have experience in + noun/ of + verb-ing.

-As for my background, I have experience of working abroad.
+As for my background, I have *experience of* working abroad.

-As for my background, I have work experience in teaching / planning.
+As for my background, I have a lot of *work experience in* teaching / planning.

+I've woked in educution for about twenty years.

+**well-rounded**: He is a well-rounded man,  well-rounded team   (strong capability)